alphagov-mirror/govuk-frontend/docs/contributing/testing.md

 ### If you created or updated a Sass mixin or function

-Update or add tests in `src/govuk/<LAYER>/<LAYER>.test.js`, where `<LAYER>` is the [layer you’re creating or updating a mixin for](https://github.com/alphagov/govuk-frontend/blob/master/src/govuk/README.md#structure).
+Update or add tests in `src/govuk/<LAYER>/<LAYER>.test.js`, where `<LAYER>` is the [layer](https://github.com/alphagov/govuk-frontend/blob/master/src/govuk/README.md#structure) you’re creating or updating a mixin for].

 ## 6. Update the snapshot tests

-If your component uses another component, one of the [Jest 'snapshot tests'](https://jestjs.io/docs/en/snapshot-testing) may fail.
+If your component uses another component, one of the [Jest snapshot tests](https://jestjs.io/docs/en/snapshot-testing) may fail.
 Snapshot tests compare a component's current markup with a previously stored version.

 If a snapshot test fails, do the following.